Maiken Baird

 Maiken Baird is a Danish-American documentary film director and producer.

-Baird (along with co-director Michelle Major) directed the documentary film Venus and Serena.'
-More recently, she directed and produced Ghislaine Maxwell: Filthy Rich with RadicalMedia for Netflix.
-Baird was an Executive Producer of the Academy Award-winning film Icarus and is a frequent collaborator of Academy Award-winning filmmaker Alex Gibney, first producing Client 9: The Rise and Fall of Eliot Spitzer in 2010; later collaborations include Totally Under Control, "Divide and Conquer: The Rise and Fall of Roger Ailes", and BAFTA-nominated City of Ghosts.
-Recent Executive Producer roles also include Matthew Heineman’s The First Wave; Gabriela Cowperthwaite’s The Grab; and "Tantura", which opened Sundance 2022.
+Baird co-directed with Michelle Major, Venus and Serena (2012), Ghislaine Maxwell: Filthy Rich (2022), and Edward Said: Between Worlds (2026).
+She has also served as an executive producer on multiple films including Icarus (2017), City of Ghosts (2017), Allen v.
+Farrow (2021), The First Wave (2021), The Grab (2022), Another Body (2023) and All That's Left of You (2025).

 Early life and career

 Baird attended the Spence School and graduated in 1985.
 She later obtained a Bachelor of Arts degree in Political Science from Columbia University in 1989 and a Master's Degree in International Relations and Political Science from Stanford University in 1992.

 Before her film career began, Baird worked at the United Nations, the European Union and the Royal Institute of International Affairs.
 Baird's first position working on documentary films was as a researcher at ABC News under Peter Jennings, where she first worked with her future co-director Michelle Majors.
 Baird later produced television documentaries for a variety of sources including New York Times Television, National Geographic Channel, A&E and MTV.